nrobin24/pharmacology-thesis/#ch2-riluzole/ril-conclusion.md

 We succesfully followed the pattern from hit to lead.

+From secondary validation I took away lessons about the ideal ratio of effort to spend on this step, which I carried on to later projects.

 There was a high level of attrition along the way and a lot of work that went into validating compounds that did not make the final cut.
 It's unclear whether this is an ideal situation in an academic lab.
 Whereas in a
 <!-- summary of results, what did we learn -->